 Section D3.
 Integration of Persons with Disabilities Living in Institutions and Other Segregated Settings

-We applaud the inclusion of this section and strongly recommend that HUD retain this section in the final Assessment Tool.
+We applaud the inclusion of this section, including a number of new questions for states, and strongly recommend that HUD retain this section with the expanded state questions in the final Assessment Tool.